New details emerge about the alleged search history of the Utah mom charged with her husband’s murder - KTVZ

 Alleged fentanyl purchases before husband’s death

-Meanwhile, her lawyers argue in filings made Friday that Richins had the right to withdraw money from their joint accounts, claim “there is no evidence identifying the computer from which the login was initiated” when the life insurance policy change was attempted, and say she did not attempt to poison him.
+Meanwhile, her lawyers argue in filings made Friday that she had the right to withdraw money from their joint accounts, claiming “there is no evidence identifying the computer from which the login was initiated” when the life insurance policy change was attempted, and say she did not attempt to poison him.

 Investigators also detailed a series of illicit fentanyl purchases in the months leading up to her husband’s death, according to the documents.
 His death was six days after the latest alleged pill delivery, investigators say.